apache/druid/docs/operations/upgrade-prep.md

 ### Altering segments table

-**If you have set `druid.metadata.storage.connector.createTables` to `true` (which is the default), and your metadata connect user has DDL priviliges, you can disregard this section.
+**If you have set `druid.metadata.storage.connector.createTables` to `true` (which is the default), and your metadata connect user has DDL privileges, you can disregard this section.
 You are urged to still evaluate the optional section below**

 **The coordinator and overlord services will fail if you do not execute this change prior to the upgrade**

 A new column, `used_flag_last_updated`, is needed in the segments table to support new segment killing functionality.
-You can manually alter the table, or you can use a pre-written tool to perform the update.
+You can manually alter the table, or you can use a CLI tool to perform the update.

-#### Pre-written tool
+#### CLI tool

 Druid provides a `metadata-update` tool for updating Druid's metadata tables.